 With all of Sicily’s stunning beaches, you really can’t go wrong no matter which you choose.
 But it’s best to know the difference between some of the best ones to help plan your days.
 After all, some beaches are better for sunbathing, some are better for snorkeling, and some have better views than others.

 Regardless of what you’ll end up doing, make sure you book a great accommodation to compliment your trip.
 For a true taste of Italy, we recommend renting a Sicilian villa.
-Keep reading a look at the 8 best beaches in Sicily, Italy in 2021 so you can have the beach vacation of your dreams.
+Keep reading a look at the 8 best beaches in Sicily, Italy so you can have the beach vacation of your dreams.

 Offering some of the best island views anywhere in the country, Isola Bella is one of the best beaches in all of Italy, not only Sicily.
 Isola Bella is a small island that sits just off Sicily’s coast and has some of the premier beaches in the area.
 This island’s name literally translates to “beautiful island” in English, so that should give you an idea of what you can expect to see.